Five burning questions that Snap’s IPO is about to answer

 Snap will begin publicly trading tomorrow, which means that it will officially give a price for its shares in its initial public offering this evening.

-Originally setting a range between $14 and $16, the company set its own valuation lower than what tech observers might have expected given the hype of the first big tech IPO of 2017.
+Originally setting a range between $14 and $16, the company set its own valuation lower than what tech observers might have expected, given the hype of the first big tech IPO of 2017.
 But, like all instances of these kinds of IPOs, that’s expected to go up and we’ll likely see where the company wants to set its own real valuation that’s somewhere between giving Wall Street to align the hype and the potential of its business.

 More than anything else, though, it’s going to give us some insight into how people are feeling about the company given the major questions that it’s faced throughout its roadshow — a whirlwind trip where it pitches to bankers and retail investors as to why they should buy the stock.
 It’s spent the past few weeks in ballrooms and hotels fielding questions and we’ll see if they were actually able to quell concerns, or if that was going to affect any demand in the first place.

-Here are a couple key questions that the company faced during its pitches, and where we can finally get some insight into how Wall Street and other retail investors are feeling:
+Here are a couple of key questions that the company faced during its pitches, and where we can finally get some insight into how Wall Street and other retail investors are feeling:

 What’s the appetite for tech IPOs?